When you pass your due date

 - The amount of amniotic fluid (water surrounding the baby) may decrease.
 When this happens, the umbilical cord may get pinched or pressed.
 This can also limit the oxygen and nutrients the baby gets from you.

-These tests can also show that the baby is having problems.
-You and your doctor must decide if labor needs to be induced.
+- These tests can also show that the baby is having problems.
+You and your provider must decide if labor needs to be induced.

 How Will the Doctor Induce Labor?

-Breaking your water (rupturing the membranes which hold amniotic fluid) can be done for some women.
+- Breaking your water (rupturing the membranes which hold amniotic fluid) can be done for some women to help labor start.

 Will I Need a C-section?